 Lynn is a MacArthur "Genius" Grant recipient and Pulitzer Prize-winning playwright whose work foregrounds the often overlooked experiences and struggles of African-American and African women.

-Liz is Executive Vice President of Corporate Communications for Sony Music Entertainment, and responsible for corporate giving and major events.
+Liz is former Global Head of Communications for Sony Music Entertainment, and responsible for corporate giving and major events.
 She is a visiting fellow at Said Business at Oxford University.